 “Certainly.
 There is nothing to be afraid of.
 It is as you said.”
 He replied with a smile then turned back and began walking again.

 “I told you guys.
 Croeld was obviously mistaken.
 Coward even admitted it himself.”
 One of them sneered.
 “I wonder how you even got into Zorin.
 Ah wait, I know.
-It must’ve been your mother huh?
+It must’ve been your mother, huh?
 She must’ve seduced a wealthy lord.
 You commoners are all the same, spreading your legs to get further ahead.
 Maybe next ryes I can borrow her?”

 The young man started laughing.

 In the blink of an eye, the student was on the ground.
-The back of the young man’s head was buried in the dirt, and Kaidus knelt on his chest, his right hand firmly grasping onto the student’s face.
+The back of the young man’s head was buried in the dirt, and Kaidus knelt upon his chest, his right hand firmly grasping onto the student’s face.

 “Say whatever you want about me, but you are sorely mistaken if you think I will allow such a comment to slide.”
 His casual and unassuming tone had vanished, replaced by a commanding and unforgiving one.